vallegaa/vallegaa.github.io/README.md

-# Hosting and Formatting a Resume using Markdown, Visual Studio Code, Github Pages, and Jekyll
+# Hosting and Formatting a Resume using Markdown, Visual Studio Code, GitHub Pages, and Jekyll

 ## Purpose

-The purpose of this README is to describe the practical steps of hosting and formatting a resume using Markdown, Visual Studio Code, Github Pages, and Jekyll described in Andrew Etter's book, *Modern Technical Writing: An Introduction to Software Documentation*.
+The purpose of this README is to describe the practical steps of hosting and formatting a resume using Markdown, Visual Studio Code, GitHub Pages, and Jekyll described in Andrew Etter's book, *Modern Technical Writing: An Introduction to Software Documentation*.
 The practical steps will relate back to the general principles of his book which are particularly essential to computer science students coming into the software industry.
 These general principles outline how to write precise documentation that achieves the audience's goal.

 ## Prerequisites: